 Approved for student groups.
 Students may reserve online through LibCal on the Destiny catalog homepage.

 Upper school students may use the Chinese Library as their own.
 Upper school students are considered guests in the lower and middles school libraries; check out materials, but do not use either of those libraries as a gathering or study space.

 - Behavior and discipline:

-Expectations in this area are consistent with the school rules.
+Expectations in this area are consistent with the academic classroom rules.
 Specific guidelines are included in the student handbook.